Big-Veikko/programming-competition/backend/README.md

 }
 ```

-/auth
+/auth/user/:id

 Method: DELETE

-Description: Delete the details of the currently logged in user
+Description: Delete the details of a particular user

 Expected Output